Ikodio-Corp/bug-bounty/REVOLUTIONARY_IDEAS.md

 - Real bugs (not synthetic)
 - Successful fixes (validated)
-- Failed attempts (learn from mistakes) â†’ 10x better than GPT-4 for security
+- Failed attempts (learn from mistakes)
+†’ 10x better than GPT-4 for security
 ```

 ### **4. Financial Infrastructure**